Google Data Studio Tutorial

 • If a section of the report needs additional context, I will add a short video explaining what they are seeing and how to interpret the results.

-6. Send out scheduled reports
+6. Send scheduled reports

 data studio